-The District offers a defined contribution plan covering substantially all employees.
+The District offers a 457(b) defined contribution pension plan covering substantially all employees.
 The plan provides retirement and death benefits to plan members and their beneficiaries.
 Benefit provisions are contained in the plan document and were established and can be amended by action of the District's governing body.
-Contributions made by plan members were approximately \$48,000 and \$51,000 during 2020 and 2019, respectively.
+Contributions made by plan members were approximately \$49,000 and \$48,000 during 2021 and 2020, respectively.
 The District does not make contributions to the plan.
 Employees are immediately vested in their own contributions and earnings on those contributions.